 Here you can see Jari-Matti Latvala tackle through the Kakaristo stage on the Rally Finland of 2008.
 The new small road section starts at 7:23.

 The whole Ouninpohja area was completely absent from the 2009 and 2010 rallies and in 2011 only a single run of Hassi represented it.
 As discussed in the Hassi entry, Okskulmantie was under repair in 2011, which prevented running of Ouninpohja.
 The rally was also heading southwards to Lahti, so driving Ouninpohjantie Westwards would have added unneeded liaison kilometres.
 The Hassi stage used a short bit of Ouninpohjantie before turning onto Konivuorentie, shown here from 5:17 to 6:00

 New rules allowing comeback in 2012

 Ouninpohja made a welcome return again in 2012.
-The 1.6 litre WRC cars introduced in 2011 were slower, and Ouninpohja was possible to be driven again in its full form without chicanes.
+The 1.6 litre WRC cars introduced in 2011 were slower at their top speed, and Ouninpohja was possible to be driven again in its full form without chicanes.
 Even though it was the power stage, the average speeds did not exceed 130 km/h.

-For 2014 Ouninpohja was again switched for Kakaristo, this time in the opposite direction than in 2008.
-The reason for substituting Ouninpohja wasn’t limiting speed, but road repairs on Ouninpohjantie.
+In 2014 Ouninpohja was again switched for Kakaristo, this time in the opposite direction than in 2008.
+The reason for not using Ouninpohja wasn’t limiting speed, but road repairs on Ouninpohjantie.
 Curiously, had Ouninpohja been driven, it would have been most likely cancelled as a thunderstorm cut many trees during the rally onto the road near the yellow house jump.